Optimal qubit circuits for quantum-enhanced telescopes: Unmodified Quantum Memory Protocol: Example Calculation

 The combined state of the stellar photon and the ancilla is $\ket{\Psi_\text{star}}\otimes\ket{\Psi_\text{a}}$.
 Performing the $\overline{\text{CX}}$ gate results in the state

 The next step is to perform a set of standard $\text{CZ}$ gates.
-Each memory qubit acts as a control and is assigned a corresponding Bell state as the target.
+Each memory qubit acts as a control and is assigned a corresponding locally available Bell-state qubit as the target (see Fig. \ref{fig:kh_protocol_scheme}).
 Performing the $\text{CZ}$ gates results in the state

-which transfers the time-bin information from the memory qubits to the Bell pairs.
-Note that the Bell pairs are separable from the other qubits.
-One can distinguish between $\ket{\Phi^+}$ and $\ket{\Phi^-}$ by using local measurements and classical communication, since they can be rewritten in the X basis as
+which transfers the time bin information from the memory qubits to the Bell pairs.
+Note that the Bell pairs form a separable state with the other qubits.
+One can distinguish between $\ket{\Phi^+}$ and $\ket{\Phi^-}$ by using local measurements and classical communication, since they can be rewritten in the \textit{X} basis as

-If the result of an X-measurement gives the same result in both laboratories, then we have the state $\ket{\Phi^-}$, otherwise we have $\ket{\Phi^+}$.
-This allows the parties to determine the time-bin during which the photon arrived.
+If the result of an $X$ measurement gives the same result in both laboratories, then we have the state $\ket{\Phi^-}$, otherwise we have $\ket{\Phi^+}$.
+This allows the parties to determine the time bin during which the photon arrived.
 It also allows us to determine which memory qubits were affected by the $\overline{\text{CX}}$ gate.
 The other memory qubits can be traced out.
 After measuring the Bell pairs and tracing out the irrelevant memory qubits, the analyzed state is

-The star photon mode is decoupled from the memories by the measurement in the X basis.
-In any order, all but one of the memory qubits are measured in the X basis, and the final memory qubit is measured in the rotated basis spanned by $\ket{\pm_\delta} = \frac{1}{\sqrt{2}}(\ket{0}\pm e^{i\delta}\ket{1})$.
-If $n_-$ denotes the number of times the X measurements return the $\ket{-}$ result, then the probabilities of the measurement results in the rotated basis are
+The star photon mode is decoupled from the memories by the measurement in the \textit{X} basis.
+In any order, all but one of the memory qubits are measured in the \textit{X} basis, and the final memory qubit is measured in the rotated basis spanned by $\ket{\pm_\delta} = \frac{1}{\sqrt{2}}(\ket{0}\pm e^{i\delta}\ket{1})$.
+If $n_-$ denotes the number of times the $X$ measurements return the $\ket{-}$ result, then the probabilities of the measurement results in the rotated basis are